Share

 However, predicting and timing recessions is difficult.
 They don’t necessarily have specific start and end dates, investors might need to deal with a volatile market for extended periods of time.
 It depends on what fits with your investment strategy and the amount of risk that matches your comfort levels.

-This does not constitute financial advice nor a recommendation to invest in the securities listed.
-The information presented is intended to be of a factual nature only.
+The information contained above does not constitute financial product advice nor a recommendation to invest in any of the securities listed.
 Past performance is not a reliable indicator of future performance.
-As always, do your own research and consider seeking financial, legal and taxation advice before investing.
+When you invest, your capital is at risk.
+You should consider your own investment objectives, financial situation and particular needs.
+The value of your investments can go down as well as up and you may receive back less than your original investment.
+As always, do your own research and consider seeking appropriate financial advice before investing.

 Related